rotators/Fo1in2/Tools/ModdersPack/scripting/sfall function notes.md

 -----
 #### `int get_light_level`
-- Ambient light level in range 0..65536
+- Returns ambient light level in the range of 0 to 65536.
 - The value returned by `get_light_level` may not exactly match that set by `set_light_level`, as `set_light_level` applies modifiers from the night vision perk.

 -----